mehmet-akif/Personal-Form-Submission-to-CGI-Ruby-Python-/README.md

 - **HTML/CSS**: Frontend for form creation and structure.
 - **CGI (Common Gateway Interface)**: Connects web servers to external programs for server-side processing.

+## VPN Requirement
+- **Note**: Connection via Ryerson VPN is required to access and interact with the application.

 ## Note
 Ensure the web server environment supports CGI scripting for proper functionality.